roland jp 80x0 config 53

 [2] To Currently Selected Slot & Bank

-• Store selected librarian slot performance to hardware memory based on currently selected STORE DATA TO value.
+• Store single performance data to hardware memory based on Editor Patch number.

 [3] All Performances from Current Bank

-• Store all performances from currently active Librarian list to currently selected STORE DATA TO bank destination in JP.
+• Store all performances from currently active Librarian list to hardware!
+There is only one bank available so we can’t offer any RAM bank destinations.

 JP-80×0 Editor User Manual – Store Performance Data Options